1. What Is OOPS ABAP?

-A Class is actually a blueprint or a template to create an Object.
-Whereas an Object is a an actual instance of a Class.
-For example Employee ia a class, while John is a real employee which is an Object of Employee Class.
+Answer: A-Class is actually a blueprint or a template to create an Object.
+Whereas an object is an actual instance of a Class.
+For example Employee in a class, while John is a real employee which is an Object of Employee Class.

 31. What is Inheritance?

-Object oriented programming language allows concepts such as abstraction, modularity, encapsulation, polymorphism and inheritance.
-Simula is the first object oriented language.
-Objects are said to be the most important part of object oriented language.
-Concept revolves around making simulation programs around an object.
+Answer: Object-oriented programming language allows concepts such as abstraction, modularity, encapsulation, polymorphism, and inheritance.
+Simula is the first object-oriented language.
+Objects are said to be the most important part of an object-oriented language.
+The concept revolves around making simulation programs around an object.

 33. What are the types of Objects and Classes?

-In general there are two types of Objects: Instance Object and Static Object and as such there are two types of Classes: Instance class and Static Class.
-Specifically when it comes to visibility, Private class, Protected class and Public classes are the types of classes one can have.
+Answer: In general, there are two types of Objects: Instance Object and Static Object and as such there are two types of Classes: Instance class and Static Class.
+Specifically, when it comes to visibility, Private class, Protected class, and Public classes are the types of classes one can have.